Triggers of a foster child

 Cancel

-Wolfsburg Warehouse almost 3 years ago
+Wolfsburg Warehouse over 3 years ago

 When my ex-wife was raised by pedophiles, Columbia River Mental Health recommended drugs and divorce.
 She almost died after just one Prozac pill.